PunGy/pungy.me/src/pages/articles/fluid.md

 Reactivity is one of the most influential concepts in modern frontend development.
 Applications are expected to update promptly, propagate changes through complex data relationships, and remain reliable as they evolve.
-Most established reactive libraries — MobX, Vue’s reactivity system, Svelte, and similar — offer developers tremendous convenience and power.
+Most established reactive libraries — `MobX`, `Vue`’s reactivity system, `Svelte`, and similar — offer developers tremendous convenience and power.
 I use them a lot and it's really nice how the Mobx makes your values **magically** reactive!
 But during using it for development of complex systems, I faced some issues: layers of implicit behavior, syntax restrictions, lack of control.
+Other solutions, like `Rx.js`, does give you a control over the system, but with a lot of specifics of Functional-Reactive programming, which you **must** use and adopt, altogether with chaos in case of inproper use.

-Fluid was created out of a desire to rebalance reactivity in favor of clarity, predictability, and the level of control, even if it may affect convenience of usage and simplicity.
+`Fluid` was created out of a desire to rebalance reactivity in favor of clarity, predictability, and the level of control, even if it may affect convenience of usage and simplicity.
 It aims to reveal the entire path of state change, so that every mutations, every dependency, every notification and order of execution, is plainly visible and subject to the developer’s intent.
 Why would you need it?
 Some real-time applications, for example content editing tools like rich-text editors or spreadsheets might have a large and complex network of dependencies.
-In this cases "simplicity" of tools like Mobx can

-What do I mean by "level of control"?
-Even in Mobx you can just restrict usage of `autorun` and `computed`, and enlisting all your dependencies with `reaction`.
-But Fluid goes far, far ahead of that!
+With huge and complex codebases, the "simplicity" of tools like MobX comes with questions like _"what is a full list of dependencies of the following computed?"_, _"what would happen if I make this getter a computed?"_, _"how to make this reaction happen after reaction **A**?"_

 ---